yellowmessenger/YMChatbot-iOS/README.md

 import YMChat
 ```

-Chatbot can be presented with very few steps
+After the framework is imported the basic bot can be presented with few lines as below
 ```
 let config = YMConfig(botId: "x1234567890")
 YMChat.shared.config = config